-A common question we get asked is "can you de-googled a Samsung Galaxy phone?".
-While there appears to be several options available on the LineageOS supported devices list, the answer (at least to US-based customers) is typically "No".
-The reason is rather simple, but worth explaining in detail in this article.
+A common question we get asked is, "Can you degoogle a Samsung Galaxy phone?".
+While it is possible, and there are options available on LineageOS's supported devices list, it is more of a challenge in the US, and easier in Europe and Asia.
+The reason is rather simple, but worth explaining in detail.

-When customers begin their search for de-googled privacy phones, they often start with Samsung, the most popular Android smartphone manufacturer.
-And for good reason...
-Samsung Galaxy phones are ubiquitous, reliable, and offer flagship features, comparable to iPhones.
-Many of us have an older Samsung Galaxy in a drawer.
-The first idea that often comes to mind is "can I de-google my old Samsung?".
-Even if the idea is to purchase a newer model, the reality of flashing LineageOS on a Samsung Galaxy to be used in the United States is that it's very difficult to find a supported model.
+When customers begin searching for de-googled privacy phones, they often start with Samsung.
+It's the most popular Android smartphone manufacturer.
+Samsung Galaxy phones are ubiquitous, reliable, and have flagship features, comparable to iPhones.
+Some of us have an old Samsung Galaxy in a drawer.
+The first idea that often comes to mind is "I'll just de-google my old Samsung".
+Not so fast!
+If you are in the United States, it's very important to have a compatible model number.

 It's All About the Model Number

-We have to pay attention to model numbers to identify geographical variants, not the phone's name.
-Let's use the popular Samsung Galaxy S10 that we all remember from 2019 as an example.
+We have to pay attention to model numbers, not just the model name, to identify geographical variants.
+Let's use the popular Samsung Galaxy S10 from 2019 as an example.
 "S10" is the name that everyone knows.
 But there are multiple variants of the S10, all with unique model numbers like SM-G973F or SM-G973U.
 The letter at the end is what we need to focus on.

-Samsung assigns unique letters to the end of the model number based on geographic regions where the device is supported and sold.
+Samsung assigns unique letters to the end of the model number to identify geographic regions where the device is supported and sold.
 The list below correlates the model and supported region for the Galaxy S10.

 1. F=Europe